December 3, 2020

 As committed as you are, the following tips may help you to make your New Year’s resolution a reality:

-- Ask yourself why you don’t floss: If you are always in a rush in the morning an have to bolt out the door, flossing may not be the number one thing on your mind.
-Try to wake up earlier, keep floss in your car for when you are on the go, or floss before bed instead.
-If you simply forget to floss, set a reminder on your phone to go off right before bedtime or put a sticky note on your bathroom mirror.
+- Ask yourself why you don’t floss: If you are always exhausted when you get home at night, flossing may not be the number one thing on your mind.
+Set a reminder on your phone to go off right before bedtime or put a sticky note on your bathroom mirror.
 Don’t like flossing?
 Purchase a floss holder or disposable flossers to make the job easier.

-- Set a realistic goal: You aren’t very likely to go from no flossing to flossing twice a day.
-Try starting out with flossing twice a week and gradually increase it until you’re flossing daily.
+- Set a realistic goal: You aren’t very likely to go from no flossing to flossing every day.
+Try starting out with flossing twice a week and gradually increase until you’re doing it daily.
 Commit to specific days ahead of time.

 - Remember the risks: If you don’t floss, you are much more likely to end up with periodontal disease.
 This can lead to gum recession, loose teeth, and tooth loss.
 Periodontal disease is also linked to other health conditions like diabetes and heart disease.